SachaG/10YearsOfMeteor/src/pages/index.md

 #### If you got into web development in the past couple years, you might quite possibly have never heard about [Meteor](https://www.meteor.com/?source=10yearsmeteor).

+<Person author={true} name="Sacha Greif" url="https://twitter.com/SachaGreif">I co-wrote [Discover Meteor](http://discovermeteor.com/), the leading Meteor reference e-book at the time, and launched many Meteor projects.
+Since then I created the [State of JavaScript](http://stateofjs.com/) and [State of CSS](https://stateofcss.com/) developer surveys.
+Our third survey, the [State of GraphQL](https://stateofgraphql.com/?source=10yearsofmeteor), is now open.
+[Go take it](https://stateofgraphql.com/?source=10yearsofmeteor) if you use GraphQL]!</Person>

 But when it first came out in 2012 (before React or Vue even existed!) it was the hottest thing around for a while.
 Not only that, to this day Meteor still does many incredible things that the rest of the ecosystem has yet to catch up with.

 And what's more, even if you've never used Meteor I'm willing to bet you've used software that was influenced by it, one way or another.
 So read on to learn more about Meteor's early rise, why it may have burned too bright, and the lasting impact it had on modern JavaScript development.